 Sir Hirini Moko Mead has been at the forefront of Māori arts for many years.
 His contribution to the promotion and understanding of Māori artists and art is huge.
-Principally of Ngāti Awa, Hirini is also of Tuwharetoa and Tuhourangi descent.
+Principally of Ngāti Awa, Hirini is also of Tūwharetoa and Tūhourangi descent.

-Hirini has been involved as a leader in Māori language and culture throughout his teaching career.
-During his tenure as Professor at Victoria University, Te Herenga Waka – the University marae – was developed and built, a kohanga reo established and Māori Studies became a Department in its own right.
-During 1984 to 1987 Hirini was pivotal in organising and curating the tour of Te Māori – the Māori art exhibition which drew world attention to Māori art and in fact created huge interest here in New Zealand in Māori arts.
+Sir Hirini has been involved as a leader in Māori language and culture throughout his teaching career.
+During his tenure as professor at Victoria University of Wellington, Te Herenga Waka – the university marae – was developed and built, a kōhanga reo established and Māori Studies became a Department in its own right.
+From 1984 to 1987, Sir Hirini was pivotal in organising and curating the tour of ‘Te Māori’ – the Māori art exhibition that drew world attention to Māori art and, in fact, created huge interest here in New Zealand in Māori arts.

-Later Sir Hirini was instrumental in establishing the Maori tertiary institution, Te Whare Wananga o Awanui-a-rangi, in Whakatane, he has also a long involvement in the affairs of his iwi, Ngati Awa, and is head of its Trust Board.
-He led the Treaty Settlement negotiations for Ngāti Awa and a settlement was concluded in 2005.
-Hirini is now a sitting Member of The Waitangi Tribunal.
+Later, Sir Hirini was instrumental in establishing the Māori tertiary institution, Te Whare Wānanga o Awanuiārangi, in Whakatāne, he has also had a long involvement in the affairs of his iwi, Ngāti Awa, and he is head of its trust board.
+He led the Treaty settlement negotiations for Ngāti Awa, and a settlement was concluded in 2005.
+Sir Hirini is now a sitting member of The Waitangi Tribunal.

-We honour Sir Hirini for his services to Māori Literature.
+We honour Sir Hirini for his services to Māori literature.
 He is a prolific author of papers, articles and books.

-His major works are –
+His major works are:

-- 1995: Te Toi Whakairo: The Art of Māori Carving;
+- 1995: Te Toi Whakairo: The Art of Māori Carving

-- 1996: Tawhaki: The Deeds of a Demigod;
+- 1996: Tawhaki: The Deeds of a Demigod

-- 1997: Māori Art on the World Scene;
+- 1997: Māori Art on the World Scene

-- 1999: Taniko Weaving: Technique and Tradition;
+- 1999: Taniko Weaving: Technique and Tradition

-- 2003: Tikanga Māori – Living by Māori Values was published with Huia Publishers
+- 2003: Tikanga Māori: Living by Māori Values was published with Huia Publishers

 - Click here to read about Dame Katerina Te Heikoko Mataira’s special award for her